Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Don’t push a vacuum or do other strenuous housework until the doctor says it’s okay.
+Don’t push a vacuum or do other strenuous housework until the doctor says it’s OK.

 Climb stairs slowly and pause after every few steps.

 Don’t drive for a few days after the surgery.
 You may drive as soon as you are able to move comfortably from side to side as long as you aren't taking any narcotics.

 Take your medication exactly as directed.
 Don’t skip doses.

 Continue with the coughing and deep breathing exercises that you learned in the hospital.